Frequently Asked Questions

 - Is the course open to Wheelchairs, Cycles, Roller Blades, Prams/Buggies, Skate-Boards, Walking Sticks?

-Single baby buggies only (not double or triple) will be allowed in the 5k Walk Event ONLY.
+The Heart Foundation 5k Challenge is a family friendly event and will therefore allow baby buggies/prams to be used in this event ONLY.
 The occupant of the baby buggy cannot walk in the event and will not be charged an entry fee.

 - When do I get my T-Shirt?